 Most adventurers depend on manufactured armor and shields to protect them from attacks.
 Armor comes in several varieties, each of which is described in detail on pages 144 and 145 of the Player’s Handbook.
-This section will cover the rules around armor, but I will not reproduce the table containing individual armor stats.
-Instead, check page 145 of the Player’s Handbook.
-It’s helpful to know where to find the table so that you can reference it when you’re shopping for armor.
+This section will cover the rules, but I will not reproduce the table containing individual armor stats.
+Instead, check page 145 of the Player’s Handbook or the table on DnDBeyond.
+It’s helpful to know where to find the table so that you can reference it when you’re shopping.

 The official rules provide stats for just 12 types of armor.
-These suits of armor provide an approximation of the countless, diverse types of armoor which appear in real-world history.
+These suits provide an approximation of the countless, diverse types of armor which appear in real-world history.
 While these 12 suits may not perfectly match any historical artifact, they provide enough variation that you can typically match real-world armor to one of the types listed in the Player’s Handbook.

 Any character is capable of donning a suit of armor or strap on a shield, but proficiency is still important.
 If you are wearing a suit of armor in which you are not proficient, you suffer Disadvantage on Strength-based and Dexterity-based attack rolls, Strength checks, Dexterity checks, Strength saving throws, and Dexterity saving throws.
 In addition, you are wholly unable to cast spells.